 Ask family, friends, co-workers, and people in your community if they can recommend a lawyer.

 CFLLN is a network of qualified lawyers who practice in family law.
-You can call toll free at 1-888-660-4869 24 hours a day or fill out the form on their website.
-A member-lawyer in your city will call you within 24 hours of receiving your name and number.
-The first contact is confidential and free.
-After you talk to the lawyer, you can decide whether or not you want to hire him/her, but you do not have to.
+You can call 239-537-5339, 24 hours a day, or fill out the form on their website at http://www.cflln.ca/.
+A member lawyer in your city will call you within 24 hours of receiving your name and number.
+The first contact with the lawyer is confidential and free.
+After you talk to the lawyer, you can decide whether or not you want to hire them, but you do not have to.

 Legal Aid Duty Counsel:

 If you appear in criminal, family, or youth courts without a lawyer, you may be able to get help from duty counsel.
-Duty counsel are lawyers who can give immediate, legal assistance to low-income people who meet eligibility requirements.
+Duty counsel are lawyers who can give immediate, legal assistance to low-income people who must prove that they cannot afford to pay for a lawyer.
 Duty counsel services are available in courthouses across Ontario.
-They may be able to:
+Duty Counsel may be able to:

 - help with documents for court